Hygienic flooring for changing rooms and staff areas

 In comparison, tiled flooring is very hard wearing and usually has good impact resistance.
-However over time the mortar between the tiles can be subject to cracking and chipping, which offers bacteria a place to hide out.
+However, over time the mortar between the tiles can be subject to cracking and chipping, which offers bacteria a place to hide.

 Unlike vinyl flooring, once a resin floor is installed it is extremely durable and impact resistant.
 Resin is also installed as one seamless floor.
 This means there are no joints, creases or crevasses, which can be damaged and come under attack by unwanted bacteria.

 One of our customers noticed the advantage of our URAGARD flooring has had across their food manufacturing facility.
 They wanted to include the same quality hygienic floor to their large staff changing and amenities building.